 Kathleen has over thirty years experience in real estate law including conveyancing, title opinions, tax title foreclosures and auctions, affordable housing, open space acquisitions, municipal harbor plans and smart growth zoning.
 She has participated in the Mass Land Trust Coalition’s Attorneys Advisory Panel, and is on the board of the Cohasset Land Foundation.
 Kathleen is licensed to practice in Massachusetts and is certified as a Woman Business Enterprise (WBE) by the Massachusetts Supplier Diversity Office.

-As Manager of the Natural Heritage and Endangered Species Program in Massachusetts, Henry spent over 30 years building the Program.
-His last major project was overseeing the creation of BioMap2, an updated biodiversity conservation plan for the Commonwealth.
-As part of Mass Fish & Wildlife he served for over 15 years on the Fish & Wildlife Lands Committee and he has also served on the board of the Mount Grace Land Conservation Trust.
-Prior to his work in Massachusetts he was a plant ecologist for both the Indiana and Minnesota Natural Heritage Programs.
-Henry received a Master of Forest Science degree from the Yale School of Forestry and Environmental Studies.
-He’s a member of the Petersham Conservation Committee.
+As Manager of the Natural Heritage and Endangered Species Program in Massachusetts, Henry spent over 30 years building the program.
+His last major project was overseeing the creation of BioMap2, a comprehensive biodiversity conservation plan for the Commonwealth.
+As part of Mass Fish & Wildlife he served for over 15 years on the Fish & Wildlife Lands Committee that evaluated and ranked land protection projects.
+Henry currently serves on the boards of Mass Audubon and Massachusetts Conservation Voters, and he’s a member of the Petersham Conservation Commission and Open Space Committee.
+He recently completed his tenure on MLTC’s board and also served several terms on Mount Grace Land Conservation Trust’s board.
+This summer Henry stepped down after serving for more than six years as Vice Chair of the Town of Petersham’s Selectboard.
+Prior to his work in Massachusetts he was a plant ecologist for the Indiana and then Minnesota Natural Heritage Program.
+Henry received a Master of Forest Science degree from the Yale School of the Environment